Life on the Loop

 I paid for that sometimes.
 I had to skip Mackinac Island completely and put in a very long day because there were absolutely no slips available and anchoring in that small harbor with all the ferry traffic was not an appealing thought.
 But it usually worked for me because L.T. could fit in almost anywhere.
 “What was your length again?
 23 foot?
 Really?
 Oh, come on in.
 We’ll find someplace for you."

 Some marinas are right downtown (yippee, but more expensive).
-Many, but not all, more remote marinas offer courtesy cars, particularly along the Ten-Tom.
+Many, but not all, more remote marinas offer courtesy cars, particularly along the Tenn-Tom.
 Some of the ones that offer cars make it plain that they expect you to pay for gas, others don’t.
 I got into the habit of leaving a $5 bill on the counter regardless.
-I suspect it bought more beer than gas, but either way I had a clear conscious.
+I suspect it bought more beer than gas, but either way I had a clear conscience.

 Almost all marinas have Wi-Fi, but it can be spotty, and speed is not often a priority.
 Usually, you can find reasonable reception somewhere on premise.
 I did more than one load of laundry while taking care of business on my laptop.
 Most town and canal walls (the majority of stopping places along the Erie Canal and Trent Severn) do not have Wi-Fi but you can usually find it in nearby coffee shops.
 In Canada, the ubiquitous Tim Hortons serve Wi-Fi with their doughnuts.